 Pastamania (Hulk Hogan)

 Vince McMahon, owner of the World Wrestling Federation, felt that football was getting too soft.
 Therefore, he started up the Xtreme Football League, a rough-and-tumble version of the game that promoted no rules and no mercy.
 Unfortunately, there was also no talent, as the players simply were not very good at football.
-Add in the head-scratching decision to incorporate wrestling-style storylines into the games (which the coaches wanted absolutely no part of), it's little wonder that the league only lasted one season.
+Add in the head-scratchingly lewd atmosphere of the sport, and it's little wonder that the league only lasted one season, in 2001.

 In 2006, longtime video game fan (and occasional World Series winner) Curt Schilling launched 38 Studios, his very own game company.
-They released exactly one game before folding in 2012, due to their inability to pay back the $75 million loan they received from the state of Rhode Island.
-As it turns out, running a game company is really, really expensive. see more on 38 Studios
+They released exactly one game, Kingdoms of Amalur: Reckoning, before folding in 2012, due to their inability to pay back the $75 million loan they received from the state of Rhode Island.
+As it turns out, running a game company is really, really expensive.